veracity/veracity-documentation/sections/dataplatform/query/EventQueryApi.md

 ```

 ### C# code example using Http client
-Alternatively using http client.
+Alternatively, using http client.
 Fetching bearer token and querying Events.
 Example is written in C#.
 This approach is portable to other languages using http clients.

 ```cs
 var token = await GetToken();